dazuma/toys/toys/docs/guide.md

 Let's look at a complete example that combines the techniques above to provide all the basic tools for a Ruby gem.
 It includes:

-* A testing tool that can be run with `toys test`
+* A testing tool that can be invoked using `toys test`
-* Code style checking using Rubocop, run with `toys rubocop`
+* Code style checking using Rubocop, invoked using `toys rubocop`
-* Documentation building using Yardoc, run with `toys yardoc`
+* Documentation building using Yardoc, invoked using `toys yardoc`
-* Gem building, run with `toys build`
+* Gem building, invoked using `toys build`
-* Gem build and release to Rubygems.org, run with `toys release`
+* Gem build and release to Rubygems.org, invoked using `toys release`
-* A full CI tool, run with `toys ci`, that can be run from your favorite CI system.
+* A full CI tool, invoked using `toys ci`, that can be run from your favorite CI system.
 It runs the tests and style checks, and checks (but does not actually build) the documentation for warnings and completeness.

 Below is the full annotated `.toys.rb` file.
 For many gems, you could drop this